BadgersMC/EndRestriction/README.md

 Example project to get started with Paper plugin development and publication.

-Available commands :
+Available features :
+* Automatically send a welcome message to players joining the server.
-* `/flyspeed` - Change the flight speed of a player (value between 0.0 and 10.0)
+* `/flyspeed [<player>] <speed>` - Change the flight speed of a player (value between 0.0 and 10.0), if no player is specified, the player executing the command will be used.

 <!-- modrinth_exclude.start -->
 ## 1. Gradle tasks